 Accident protection: car insurance

-Unfortunately, some events occur to cause damage to your car beyond the proper functioning of parts.
+Unfortunately, some events occur can cause damage to your car beyond the proper functioning of parts.
 For example, if you have an accident that damages your car, you’d be calling your car insurance provider rather than your warranty provider.
-Car insurance is important for making sure you are covered if your car causes damage to someone else’s property.
+Car insurance is also important for making sure you are covered if your car causes damage to someone else or their property.

 Failures causing accidents: the importance of each type of protection

-Of course, it gets more complicated when you start talking about a situation such as the brakes failing in your car which leads you to rear-ending another car.
+It can get more complicated if you start talking about a situation such as the brakes failing in your car, which then leads you to rear-ending another car.

-This is a good illustration of the potential overlap between your car warranty and your car insurance, since the warranty should cover the brakes but it wouldn’t cover the damage you have done to the other vehicle.
+This is a good illustration of the potential overlap between your car warranty and your car insurance, since the warranty may cover the brake failure but it wouldn’t usually cover the damage you have done to the other vehicle.
 That would rely on you going through your car insurance provider to claim for any damages.